drew7721/module-templatehints/README.md

 ## Why?
 The default layout hints in Magento 2 lack much of the needed information.

-Because knowledge is key and information is primordial.

 The goal is to provide all the additional information about the layout of the current page.